albertlaiuste/react-native-windowkit/README.md

 ## Quick start

-Minimal canvas with controls for lock/unlock and snapping:
+Minimal canvas with controls for lock/unlock and snapping.

 ```tsx
 import React from 'react';